 A planning objection can also be made in cases involving loss of scenery.
 This is a more difficult subject to tackle, as it involves some subjective arguments.
 Some people might have perfectly valid objections in this regard, while others may simply use it in an attempt to shut down a project they disagree with for other reasons.

-New construction projects usually have to abide to certain regulations, including the amount of noise they're expected to produce.
+New construction projects usually have to abide by certain regulations, including the amount of noise they're expected to produce.
 The UK has no zoning laws, meaning that it's easier to put up a commercial building next to residential ones (though it still requires some additional effort).
 People living in an area should not have to deal with anything that impairs their ability to live a normal life, including excessive noise.

 The same goes for pollution.
 This is an even more serious offence that can completely shut down a planning proposal right from the start, if residents are able to prove that the building is expected to emit a lot of pollution.
 However, some construction projects may still be able to slip through by making guarantees about their pollution levels and showing that they're prepared to invest in additional equipment if any problems arise.